willsputra/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+> The value of `charles.homePlanet` will be "Pluto", and the value of `charlesFromJupiter.homePlanet` will be "Jupiter". `charles` and `charlesFromJupiter` are both `value` types, so assigning `charles` to `charlesFromJupiter` creates a _copy_ of the struct, and so changing the properties of one does not affect the others.

 ### Question 7